TypeStrong/fork-ts-checker-webpack-plugin/CONTRIBUTING.md

 $ git push origin <topic-branch-name>
 ```

-6. [Open a Pull Request](https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request) to the `beta` branch with a clear title and description.
+6. [Open a Pull Request](https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request) to the `master` branch with a clear title and description.

 **Tips**: